garrytrinder/dev-proxy-toolkit/README.md

 - Check for empty `urlsToWatch`.
 - Check for missing `configSection` property in plugin instance for plugins that require configuration.
-- Check for missing `configSection` when defined in plugin instance
+- Check for missing `configSection` when defined in plugin instance.